15 CSDE Affiliates Part of 9 Teams Receiving UW Population Health Initiative Awards

 Posted: 6/26/2020 (CSDE Awards)

-The UW Population Health Initiative recently awarded approximately $333,000 in COVID-19 Economic Recovery Research Grants to 18 different faculty-led teams, eight of whom include CSDE Affiliates.
+The UW Population Health Initiative recently awarded approximately $333,000 in COVID-19 Economic Recovery Research Grants to 18 different faculty-led teams, nine of whom include CSDE Affiliates.

 Brandon Born (Urban Design and Planning) and CSDE Affiliate Jennifer Otten (Environmental & Occupational Health Sciences) will examine local and sectoral economic impacts of COVID-19 on small cities in rural areas, communities of color threatened by gentrification and displacement, and agricultural producers in the Puget Sound region.
 Clara Berridge (School of Social Work) and Scott Allard (Evans School of Public Policy & Governance) with CSDE Trainee Callie Freitag (Evans School of Public Policy & Governance) and fellow UW researchers will analyze the economic impact of COVID-19 on the aging services sectors in Washington State.

 As part of a multi-city study, CSDE Director Sara Curran, CSDE Affiliates Anjum Hajat (Epidemiology) and Soojin Park (Education), CSDE Research Scientist Christine Leibbrand, in conjunction with Holly Schindler (Education) and Liliana Lengua (Psychology), will document the economic insecurity and well-being of children and families during the COVID-19 pandemic.
 And, David Takeuchi (Social Work) along with fellow UW and Seattle & King County researchers will investigate patterns of economic vulnerability for the Native Hawaiian and Pacific Islanders (NHPI) population in King County.